cha87de/clouds-exercises/ex-8/lesson-openshift.md

 In the overview dashboard, the ghost application can be scaled up and down by pressing the two arrows next to the circle with the number of pods running for the deployment.
 OpenShift has also automatic health checks and even autoscaling.

 In the menu bar, go to Applications > Deployments, then select the ghost deployment.
 In the Actions menu, edit the health checks and enable an autoscaler.

-## Question: Maintaining OpenShift Deployments

-* What types of health checks does OpenShift offer?

-* According to which metrics does the autoscaler work?